Research Translation

 The overarching goal for the ART program is to advance the U.S. scientific and economic leadership by building capacity for more robust research translation activities in Institutions of Higher Education (IHEs) across the nation.

-Grounding Translation
+Enabling Translation

 -